Fundraising and personal donor data

 The Trustees consider that the continued pressures on health sector funding and ever-increasing demand for Trinity’s services make this cautious approach essential.

 Hospices across the UK must operate against a background of highly unpredictable funding and must be realistic when looking ahead.
-Trinity’s current strategic plan predicts that the organisation is likely to be in a small deficit in the 2015-2016 financial year.

 Position statement – ethical questions